Protein microarray: Applications

 There are five major areas where protein arrays are being applied: diagnostics, proteomics, protein functional analysis, antibody characterization, and treatment development.

 Diagnostics involves the detection of antigens and antibodies in blood samples; the profiling of sera to discover new disease biomarkers; the monitoring of disease states and responses to therapy in personalized medicine; the monitoring of environment and food.
 Digital bioassay is an example of using protein microarray for diagnostic purposes.
 In this technology, an array of microwells on a glass/polymer chip are seeded with magnetic beads (coated with fluorescent tagged antibodies), subjected to targeted antigens and then characterised by a microscope through counting fluorescing wells.
 A cost-effective fabrication platform (using OSTE polymers) for such microwell arrays has been recently demonstrated and the bio-assay model system has been successfully characterised.

 Proteomics pertains to protein expression profiling i.e. which proteins are expressed in the lysate of a particular cell.

 Protein functional analysis is the identification of protein–protein interactions (e.g. identification of members of a protein complex), protein–phospholipid interactions, small molecule targets, enzymatic substrates (particularly the substrates of kinases) and receptor ligands.

 Antibody characterization is characterizing cross-reactivity, specificity and mapping epitopes.

+Microarrays can also be used for detecting autoantibodies, utilizing autoantigen arrays to screen against many antigens or potential antigens in parallel.

 Treatment development involves the development of antigen-specific therapies for autoimmunity, cancer and allergies; the identification of small molecule targets that could potentially be used as new drugs.